Created on

 - Configure appropriate user groups in the Azure AD User and Groups.

-- If the requirement is to have specific user groups able to connect, then note the Object ID of that group, it will be later used FortiGate config.
+- If the requirement is to have specific user groups able to connect, then note down the Object ID of that group, it will be later used in the FortiGate configuration.

 - Edit the existing Group claim to add Name 'group' under Advanced options > All Groups.